Eomm/blog-posts/README.md

 + store the token in cookies
 + add a CI/CD pipeline
 + more tests - they are never enough
-+ and will add other features to this demo discord application with Fastify!
++ add other features to this demo discord application with Fastify!

 Write comments below or open an issue on GitHub for any questions or feedback!
 Thank you!